6 - Personal Investment Strategy

 The best investment strategy for lifetime personal finance and retirement planning

-To cut to the chase about what tends to work best with investment strategy and retirement planning, The Pasadena Financial Planner has concluded that all forms of active management that cannot be cost justified should be driven out of personal investment strategies.
 Individual investors need to choose a comfortable, very low cost, low tax, risk-adjusted market investment strategy and let it run over time.
 Maintenance should be minimal and low cost, and the urge to chase “beat the market” mirages should be heavily restrained.
 Investors’ strategies should focus on broad-based, market-oriented investment funds securities (mutual funds and ETFs) that can be acquired economically and held inexpensively for an extended period.

 Through securities market prices, a wide array of investors with differing predictions and varying concerns essentially “vote” on the expected or likely future value of a security through its current price.
 Investors’ evaluations of the value of securities may vary widely.
 What one person might see as a great bargain, another might consider grossly overpriced.
-Without this divergence of opinion over current securities values, there would be no trading of securities.
+Without this divergence of opinion over current securities values relative to potential future values, there would be no trading of securities.
 Given the immense volume of securities trading that occurs daily across the world’s securities exchanges, it is clear that there is no shortage of significant differences of opinion about current market values.

-Second, securities prices represent the current valuation consensus on a risk-adjusted basis.
+Securities prices represent the current valuation consensus on a risk-adjusted basis.
 Risk refers to the expected size and likelihood of future up or down price variations or volatility.
 As such, not only do prices reflect expected returns, they also reflect the panoply of concerns, optimism, risks, and euphoria about how a wide range of factors might affect the price in the future.

 The problem with trying to predict future securities market values is that the future is fundamentally unknowable, until it arrives.

+The problem with trying to predict future securities market values is that the future is fundamentally unknowable, until it arrives.
 While history can be instructive about what might be more or less likely in the future, history tends not to be predictive.
 Securities prices exhibit only a very tiny level of predictability within a very large range of random fluctuations.
 The blending of expectations about future returns and risks into current securities prices means that the situation is subject to a wide range of either insightful to specious predictions.
 Unfortunately, you can only guess which predictions are insightful or specious, until after the fact.

 The volatility of prices across time provides an opportunity for just about anyone to develop a supposedly predictive theory on how the markets actually work and to offer selected data to support their arguments.
-The only reliable way to sort through what is true or false is to rely upon the investment research studies of highly disciplined academics who carefully test these theories against market price data that is unbiased.
+The only reliable way to sort through what is true or false is to rely upon the investment research studies of highly disciplined academics who carefully test these theories using market price data that is unbiased.

 Individual investors are usually better off, when they ignore concerns about whether the securities markets fairly value investment securities.

 Current securities market prices do a pretty good job of reflecting information that is already know.
-Statistical studies demonstrate that errors tend to cancel each other leaving little opportunity of investors - especially amateur individual investors - to identify, trade, and profit on these current pricing errors.
-In effect, especially among individual investors, those who appear to have done better than the market were largely lucky and those who did more poorly were simply unlucky.
+Statistical studies demonstrate that errors tend to cancel each other leaving little opportunity of investors – especially amateur individual investors – to identify, trade, and profit on these current pricing errors.
+In effect, especially among individual investors, those who appear to have done better than the market were largely just lucky and those who did more poorly were simply unlucky.

 Instead, prices tend to change over time due to unpredictable future events which occur and cause the securities markets to revalue securities.
 New information continually changes forward-looking expectations about expected future investment values.
 Since this new information becomes known only if and when it happens, there is no way to have reliably predicted it.
 Speculation about a range of possible future events will influence current prices, but only time will tell what actually will happen.